textadventures/squiffy/README.md

 npm run build
 ```

+You may then need to run `npm install` again to register the local copies of the packages.

+## Structure

 | Folder        | Package name                          | Type            | Description                                                                                             |
 |---------------|---------------------------------------|-----------------|---------------------------------------------------------------------------------------------------------|
 | `compiler`    | `squiffy-compiler`                    | Package         | Squiffy compiler, which converts Squiffy scripts into JavaScript                                        |